suhrig/arriba/documentation/input-files.md

 - `not_both_spliced`: This keyword discards events, unless both breakpoints are at splice-sites.
 This is a strict blacklist criterion, which makes sense to apply to genes which are prone to produce artifacts, because they are highly expressed, for example hemoglobins, collagens, or ribosomal genes.

-- `read_through`: This keyword discards events, if they could arise from read-through transcription, i.e., the supporting reads are oriented like a deletion and are at most 400 kb apart.
+- `read_through`: This keyword discards events if they could arise from read-through transcription, i.e., the supporting reads are oriented like a deletion and are at most 400 kb apart.

 Known fusions
 -------------